harperreed/harper.blog/content/post/2024-07-31-vcard-hacks-address-book-hackers.md

 One nice side effect is that i can use tools like sunshine, clay, or contacts+ and see exactly what they are doing to my contacts.
 I can also declutter my contacts without deleting contacts.
 It is great!

+## So why did i do this?

+Who knows.
+I like to build weird shit, and this was one of the things that was always at the back of my mind.
+Now I solved some fake problems and did it in a way that I am proud of.

+I don't recommend this for many folks.
+If you happen to be me - you may like this!

 Thanks for reading.
 [Email me](mailto:harper@modest.com) and we can chat vcards!